Andy-Smith1/news-api/read.md

 <br>

-To install locally, clone the repo to your chosen directory.
+To install locally, fork and clone the repo to your chosen directory.
 Navigate to the repo run the terminal command below to install the dependencies.

 ```
 npm install